Cholesterol and Health title

 Scientifically, statins are referred to as HMG-CoA reductase inhibitors.

-In the simplified diagram on the left, different enzymes catalyse and control each of the steps from Acetyl-CoA at the top to cholesterol at the bottom.
+In the simplified diagram on the right, different enzymes catalyse and control each of the steps from Acetyl-CoA at the top to cholesterol at the bottom.

 Statins inhibit just one of them: the enzyme that converts HMG-CoA to Mevalonate.
 This dramatically reduces the amount of cholesterol the body can make.